GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   Key (..)
 }
 ~~~
-{: #fig-mc-channel-key-format title="MC_CHANNEL_KEY Frame Format"}
+{: #fig-mc-channel-key-format title="MC_KEY Frame Format"}

-MC_CHANNEL_KEY frames contain the following fields:
+MC_KEY frames contain the following fields:

   * ID Length: The length in bytes of the Channel ID field.
   * Channel ID: The channel ID for the channel associated with this frame.
   * Key Sequence Number: Increases by 1 each time the key for the channel is changed by the server.
-The client tracks the sequence number of the MC_CHANNEL_KEY frame that set its current value, and only updates the value and the packet number range on which it's applicable if the Properties Sequence Number is higher.
+The client tracks the sequence number of the MC_KEY frame that set its current value, and only updates the value and the packet number range on which it's applicable if the Properties Sequence Number is higher.
 If there is a gap in sequence numbers due to reordering or retransmission of packets, the client MUST apply the key contained in such packets as if they arrived in order.
-  * From Packet Number: The values in this MC_CHANNEL_KEY frame apply only to packets starting at From Packet Number and continuing until they are overwritten by a new MC_CHANNEL_KEY frame with a higher From Packet Number.
+  * From Packet Number: The values in this MC_KEY frame apply only to packets starting at From Packet Number and continuing until they are overwritten by a new MC_KEY frame with a higher From Packet Number.
   * Key Length: Provides the length of the Key field.
-It MUST match a valid key length for the AEAD Algorithm from the MC_CHANNEL_ANNOUNCE frame for this channel.
+It MUST match a valid key length for the AEAD Algorithm from the MC_ANNOUNCE frame for this channel.
   * Key: Used to protect the packet contents of 1-RTT packets for the channel as described in {{RFC9001}}, with length given by Key Length.
     To maintain forward secrecy and prevent malicious clients from decrypting packets long after they have left or were removed from the unicast connection, servers SHOULD periodically send key updates using only unicast.

-The From Packet Number is used to indicate the starting packet number (Section 17.1 of {{RFC9000}}) of the 1-RTT packets received for which the key contained in a MC_CHANNELS_KEY frame are applicable.
+The From Packet Number is used to indicate the starting packet number (Section 17.1 of {{RFC9000}}) of the 1-RTT packets received for which the key contained in a MCS_KEY frame are applicable.
-This key is applicable to all future packets until it is overwritten by a new MC_CHANNEL_KEY frame.
+This key is applicable to all future packets until it is overwritten by a new MC_KEY frame.

 The key of a channel MAY change during its lifetime.
 As such, a server SHOULD NOT send keys for channels except those the client has joined or will be imminently asked to join.

-## MC_CHANNEL_JOIN {#channel-join-frame}
+## MC_JOIN {#channel-join-frame}

-An MC_CHANNEL_JOIN frame (type TBD-02) is sent from server to client and requests that a client join the given transport addresses and ports and process packets with the given Channel ID according to the corresponding MC_CHANNEL_ANNOUNCE.
+An MC_JOIN frame (type TBD-02) is sent from server to client and requests that a client join the given transport addresses and ports and process packets with the given Channel ID according to the corresponding MC_ANNOUNCE.

-A client cannot join a multicast channel without first receiving an MC_CHANNEL_ANNOUNCE frame which sets all the values for a channel.
+A client cannot join a multicast channel without first receiving an MC_ANNOUNCE frame which sets all the values for a channel.

-If a client receives a MC_CHANNEL_JOIN for a channel for which it has not received an MC_CHANNEL_ANNOUNCE frame, it MUST respond with a MC_CLIENT_CHANNEL_STATE with State "Declined Join" and reason "Missing Properties".
-The server MAY send another MC_CHANNEL_JOIN after receiving an acknowledgement indicating receipt of the MC_CHANNEL_ANNOUNCE.
+If a client receives a MC_JOIN for a channel for which it has not received an MC_ANNOUNCE frame, it MUST respond with a MC_STATE with State "Declined Join" and reason "Missing Properties".
+The server MAY send another MC_JOIN after receiving an acknowledgement indicating receipt of the MC_ANNOUNCE.

-MC_CHANNEL_JOIN frames are formatted as shown in {{fig-mc-channel-join-format}}.
+MC_JOIN frames are formatted as shown in {{fig-mc-channel-join-format}}.

 ~~~
-MC_CHANNEL_JOIN Frame {
+MC_JOIN Frame {
   Type (i) = TBD-02 (experiments use 0xff3e802),
-  MC_CLIENT_LIMIT Sequence Number (i), MC_CLIENT_CHANNEL_STATE Sequence Number (i), MC_CHANNEL_KEY Sequence Number (i),
+  MC_LIMITS Sequence Number (i),
+  MC_STATE Sequence Number (i),
+  MC_KEY Sequence Number (i),
   ID Length (8),
   Channel ID (8..160)
 }
 ~~~
-{: #fig-mc-channel-join-format title="MC_CHANNEL_JOIN Frame Format"}
+{: #fig-mc-channel-join-format title="MC_JOIN Frame Format"}

 The sequence numbers are the most recently processed sequence number by the server from the respective frame type.
-They are present to allow the client to distinguish between a broken server that has performed an illegal action and an instruction that's based on updates that are out of sync (either one or more missing updates to MC_CHANNEL_KEY not yet received by the client or one or more missing updates to MC_CLIENT_LIMITS or MC_CLIENT_CHANNEL_STATE not yet received by the server).
+They are present to allow the client to distinguish between a broken server that has performed an illegal action and an instruction that's based on updates that are out of sync (either one or more missing updates to MC_KEY not yet received by the client or one or more missing updates to MC_LIMITS or MC_STATE not yet received by the server).

 A client MAY perform the join if it has the sequence number of the corresponding channel properties and the client's limits will not be exceeded, even if the client sequence numbers are not up-to-date.
-If the client does not join, it MUST send a MC_CLIENT_CHANNEL_STATE with "Declined Join" and a reason.
+If the client does not join, it MUST send a MC_STATE with "Declined Join" and a reason.

-## MC_CHANNEL_LEAVE {#channel-leave-frame}
+## MC_LEAVE {#channel-leave-frame}

-An MC_CHANNEL_LEAVE frame (type=TBD-03) is sent from server to client, and requests that a client leave the given channel.
+An MC_LEAVE frame (type=TBD-03) is sent from server to client, and requests that a client leave the given channel.

-If the client has already left or declined to join the channel, the MC_CHANNEL_LEAVE is ignored.
+If the client has already left or declined to join the channel, the MC_LEAVE is ignored.

-If a MC_CHANNEL_JOIN or an MC_CHANNEL_LEAVE with the same Channel ID and a higher MC_CLIENT_CHANNEL_STATE Sequence number has previously been received, the MC_CHANNEL_LEAVE is ignored.
+If a MC_JOIN or an MC_LEAVE with the same Channel ID and a higher MC_STATE Sequence number has previously been received, the MC_LEAVE is ignored.

-Otherwise, the client MUST leave the channel and send a new MC_CLIENT_CHANNEL_STATE frame with reason Left as requested by server.
+Otherwise, the client MUST leave the channel and send a new MC_STATE frame with reason Left as requested by server.

-MC_CHANNEL_LEAVE frames are formatted as shown in {{fig-mc-channel-leave-format}}.
+MC_LEAVE frames are formatted as shown in {{fig-mc-channel-leave-format}}.

 ~~~
-MC_CHANNEL_LEAVE Frame {
+MC_LEAVE Frame {
   Type (i) = TBD-03 (experiments use 0xff3e803),
   ID Length (8),
   Channel ID (8..160),
-  MC_CLIENT_CHANNEL_STATE Sequence Number (i),
+  MC_STATE Sequence Number (i),
   After Packet Number (i)
 }
 ~~~
-{: #fig-mc-channel-leave-format title="MC_CHANNEL_LEAVE Frame Format"}
+{: #fig-mc-channel-leave-format title="MC_LEAVE Frame Format"}

 If After Packet Number is nonzero, wait until receiving that packet or a higher valued number before leaving.

-## MC_CHANNEL_INTEGRITY {#channel-integrity-frame}
+## MC_INTEGRITY {#channel-integrity-frame}

-MC_CHANNEL_INTEGRITY frames are sent from server to client and are used to convey packet hashes for validating the integrity of packets received over the multicast channel as described in {{packet-hashes}}.
+MC_INTEGRITY frames are sent from server to client and are used to convey packet hashes for validating the integrity of packets received over the multicast channel as described in {{packet-hashes}}.

-MC_CHANNEL_INTEGRITY frames are formatted as shown in {{fig-mc-channel-integrity-format}}.
+MC_INTEGRITY frames are formatted as shown in {{fig-mc-channel-integrity-format}}.

 ~~~
-MC_CHANNEL_INTEGRITY Frame {
+MC_INTEGRITY Frame {
   Type (i) = TBD-04..TBD-05 (experiments use 0xff3e804/0xff3e805),
   ID Length (8),
   Channel ID (8..160),